zheng214/blog-euler/euler/README.md

 ## <p align="center"> Project Euler Menu </p>

-Click on the Problem ID to go to the code solution
+#### Click on the "Solution" to go to the code solution

-Click on the arrow to go to the problem statement on the Project Euler website
+#### Click on the problem name to go to the problem statement on the Project Euler website

-The answers and time of execution can be found in results.json (answers are partially blurred with respect to Project Euler's proper etiquette)
+#### The answers and time of execution can be found in `results.json` (answers are partially blurred with respect to Project Euler's proper etiquette)

 <br/><br/>